seanjgildea/SoftwareEngineeringNotes/onDesignPatterns.md

 ## When to consider using the Builder pattern

+> "The builder pattern is a good choice when designing classes whose constructors or static factories would have more than a handful of parameters." - Joshua Bloch
 - For 'natural' looking code
 - Pizza pizza = new Pizza.Builder(10).cheese(true).peperoni(true).bacon(true).build();
 - When you want to guarantee that your object can't be constructed in an inconsistent state